nicon8/immudb_syslog/README.md

                         immudb collection to use
 ```
 # Getting started
-To run the examples, you need a personal key obtained from [immudb vault cloud](https://vault.immudb.io/).
-Free plan is more than enough.
+To run the examples, you'll need a personal key obtained from [immudb vault cloud](https://vault.immudb.io/).
+The Free plan should be more than sufficient for most use cases.

-The immudb key is passed to the module using the environmental variable "IMMUDBKEY"
+The immudb key should be passed to the module using the environmental variable "IMMUDBKEY".

-The easiest way to use the module is using docker.
-A predefined Dockerfile is in the repo.
+The easiest way to use the module is with Docker.
+There is a predefined Dockerfile available in the repository, which you can use to build the Docker image.
+This will help you run the module seamlessly within a containerized environment.

 ## Docker
 Clone the repo